projectNEWM/newm-web/src/docs/projectStructure.md

 All exports should exported from the top level index.ts file.

+Story files should be placed at the top level of the "elements" and "components" directories.

-Test and story directories should be placed at the top level of each directory.
+Test files should be placed at the top level of each directory, except for the "modules" and "pages" directories, where they should be placed at the top level of each module or page.

 - #### api